Police Misconduct – Deliberate Indifference and Failure to Intervene

 The Constitution prohibits jail and prison personnel from acting with deliberate indifference to a serious risk of harm to persons in custody.
 Therefore, a jail deputy or nurse who would understand that an inmate has a serious medical need or faces a substantial risk of harm must take reasonable measures to address the medical need or risk.
 This includes a specific, heightened risk that one inmate will assault another inmate.

-To prove deliberate indifference in a civil case, the victim generally must prove that the victim faced a substantial risk of serious harm, that the officer had knowledge of the risk of injury, and that the officer failed to take reasonable measures to decrease it.
-The standard is an objective standard requiring that a reasonable officer knew or would have known of the risk of injury, if the victim is a “pretrial detainee,” meaning that they are in jail awaiting trial or have not yet been convicted.
+To prove deliberate indifference in a civil case, the victim generally must prove that the victim faced a substantial risk of serious harm, that the officer had knowledge of the risk of injury, and that the officer failed to take reasonable measures to address it.
+If the victim is a “pretrial detainee,” meaning that they were in jail awaiting trial and were not yet convicted, the standard is an objective standard requiring that a reasonable officer would have known of the risk of injury.
 Haddad & Sherwin LLP handle catastrophic injury and wrongful death cases for pretrial detainee victims who were in jail and were subjected to deliberate indifference to their serious medical needs.

 Failure to Intervene